angels-Inc/modules/README.md

 # modules

-Add graphcool modules  to extend your project 🎁
+Use Graphcool Modules to extend your project 🎁

 > Note: Modules are available with the new CLI version.
 For more information on the CLI Beta, read [the feedback thread in the Forum](https://www.graph.cool/forum/t/feedback-new-cli-beta/949).